qctechjunkie/edd-netbilling-gateway-basic/readme.txt

 = Are recurring payments supported? =

-No, you will need to purchase the Pro version of the Easy Digital Downloads Netbilling Gateway(https://qctechjunkie.com/downloads/edd-netbilling-payment-gateway/).
+No, you will need to purchase the Pro version of the [Easy Digital Downloads Netbilling Gateway](https://qctechjunkie.com/downloads/edd-netbilling-payment-gateway/).

 == Changelog ==